 Co-founder of the Ha’uukmin Tribal Park in the Clayoquot Sound UNESCO Biosphere Reserve on Vancouver Island, Eli is a Research Associate at The Polis Project on Ecological Governance at the University of Victoria and serves as the Regional Coordinator North America for the Indigenous Peoples and Community Conserved Territories and Areas (ICCA) Consortium.

 Danika Littlechild - Co-chair

 Danika Billie Littlechild is a member of Ermineskin Cree Nation in Maskwacis Alberta, Treaty 6 territory.
 Danika is a lawyer living and working in her home community, and her practice is focused on matters concerning Indigenous laws, rights of Indigenous peoples, Indigenous health, ensuring clean and healthy water for First Nations and strengthening Indigenous governance.
 Danika is currently serving her second term as the Vice President of the Canadian Commission for UNESCO.
-Danika was also appointed to the Board of Directors of MiningWatch Canada this year.
+Danika was also appointed to the Board of Directors of MiningWatch Canada in 2017.
 Danika's practice also encompasses international advocacy on behalf of Indigenous peoples in the UN system, particularly through her role as consulting legal counsel for International Indian Treaty Council, an international NGO with ECOSCO Consultative Status.
 Danika is a member of the Alberta Judicial Advisory Committee, and is a recipient of the Esquao Award (2015) and the Alberta Aboriginal Role Models Award for Justice (2015).
 Danika holds a BA (Hons), L.L.B. from the University of Toronto and an L.L.M from the University of Victoria.